 Pre-war buildings were mainly built around a courtyard or series of courtyards that provided natural light and served well for ventilation.
 Lobbies are often elaborate and elegant with high beamed ceilings.
 Pre-war apartment buildings were also designed with central laundry facilities.

-Pre-war apartment buildings are rich with character.
+Pre-war apartment buildings are rich in character.
 Their high ceilings, long hallways, and large foyers add a classic touch to modern living.
 These buildings also allow less noise to enter apartment units than in new construction thanks to the way they’re built.

 The details of most pre-war apartments are also unmatched.
 Most have solid wood doors, intricate decorative moldings, brass fixtures, working fireplaces, tin ceilings, and hand-painted tiles.

 For all the beauty they offer, pre-war apartments also have a downside.
-One major downside is the smaller size of bathrooms and the kitchen.
+One major downside is the smaller size of the bathrooms and the kitchen.
 There may be a lower electrical current and no central air conditioning in these buildings since these features weren’t standard during the pre-war era.

 These apartment buildings are usually found in Manhattan, Queens, and the Bronx, all of which are historically significant for New York City.
 The Upper West Side and West Village neighborhoods of Manhattan are rich in history and pre-war apartment buildings.